CDCgov/NWSS/docs/wval_readme.md

 To facilitate this goal, certain edge cases need to handled so that the WVALs which are being aggregated within a given week for a site are comparable.

 1. In a given week, only WVALs calculated with concentration variables using the same normalization method should be present.
     - WVALs calculated using flowpop-normalized concentration are preferentially retained.
-WVALs calculated using microbial-normalized concentration are only retained if flowpop-backed WVALs are not present for the week.
+WVALs calculated using microbial-normalized concentration are only retained if flowpop-backed WVALs are not present for the week
 2. If more than one source-MLM combination is reporting for a given site in a given week, only WVALs from the most recently onboarded source-MLM are retained for that week.

 ### Final Aggregation

 The dataset is aggregated by `site_id_with_pcr` and week (Sunday to Saturday) and **mean** WVAL is returned.

+## Dataset Preparation for Dashboard and State, Regional, and National Aggregation

+### Data Preparation
+- **Initial Data Filtering**: Filters the dataset to include only SARS-CoV-2 data, ensuring the `week_end` dates are not in the future and are after January 1, 2022
+- **Data Combination and Cleaning**: Performs a cross join on weeks and sites to obtain all combinations.
+It then cleans the data by removing duplicates and filtering out null values in `State` and `county_names`
+- **Date Filtering**: Implements additional filters based on the `sample_collect_date` to remove early sample collection dates introduced by the cross join

+### Region Classification
+- **Census Region Adjustment**: Adjusts the census regions to include specific territories (like Puerto Rico and Guam) and merges these with the main dataset

+### Data Aggregation for Regional Analysis
+- **Regional Data Aggregation**: Creates multiple datasets for different time periods (All Results, 1 Year, 6 Months, 45 Days) based on the normalized wastewater index
+- **Time Period Aggregation**: Aggregates data for different time periods across modified census regions, adds a 'National' region

+### State-Level Dataset Creation
+- **State Data Preparation**: Prepares the state-level data by creating placeholders for national and regional trends
+- **Aggregation by State**: Similar to regional data, aggregates state-level data for the same set of time periods

+### Final Data Assembly and Output
+- Joins national and regional trends into the state-level data so all can be show on the same plot